-Construction has been completed on a new Community Health Service Building.
-The new $30 million building accommodates a variety of essential health services including speech pathology, occupational therapy, dental surgery, postnatal services, adult and child mental health, chronic disease clinical rehabilitation, acute post-acute care and physiotherapy.
+A new Community Health Service Building has been constructed on the eastern side of the hospital campus.
+The $30 million building accommodates a variety of essential health services including speech pathology, occupational therapy, dental surgery, postnatal services, adult and child mental health, chronic disease clinical rehabilitation, acute post-acute care and physiotherapy.

 New Inpatient Building

-Plans have been unveiled for a new inpatient building to be constructed on the far-eastern side of the hospital campus.
-The new building will accommodate a dedicated inpatient palliative care unit and a specialist inpatient geriatric unit.
-Construction is planned to begin in late 2018.
+Construction is nearing completion on a new 20-bed inpatient building on the eastern side of the hospital campus.
+The new building will accommodate a dedicated inpatient palliative care unit and a specialist inpatient geriatric medical unit.
+Construction is expected to be completed in 2020.

-Mona Vale Hospital’s helicopter facility will soon be relocated to enable the construction of a new inpatient building.
-The new location will be approximately 100m to the north of the existing helipad.
+Mona Vale Hospital’s helicopter facility has been relocated to enable the construction of a new inpatient building.
+The new location is approximately 100m to the north of the previous helipad.

 Hydrotherapy Pool Building

-Essential renovations have recently been undertaken to provide improvements in safety, amenity and accessibility.
+Renovations have been undertaken to provide improvements in safety, amenity and accessibility.
 This facility accommodates one of Mona Vale Hospital’s most frequently utilised services and offers treatment and training opportunities to a diversity of patients and community groups.

 New Inpatient Drug and Alcohol Rehabilitation Unit